 NOTE: THIS STEP IS NOT FLIGHT-LIKE.
 WHEN IN THE STB OR INTEGRATED TO THE S/C, THE S/C WILL POWER ON THE CEU IN RESPONSE TO THE MACRO BELOW.

-QA [FM Only] Witness DPU power off in the following step.
+PEER [PEER WITNESS] Witness DPU power off in the following step.

 SCE Run the macro to power on the cryocooler into temperature-control mode.
+(NOTE: The command to apply power to the cryocooler is only in the script P17868_setup_CAUTION_FM_RCM_TVAC_ONLY.py.
+If this script was not run earlier, then power will not be applied to the cryocooler.)
 Under GSEOS menus, select Core -> Macro -> Run… with argument “macro” = 67.

 Verify MISE_MAC_RUN(67) command is dispatched in Cmd.log screen